rse-ops/landscape/_includes/paper/what-is-rseops.md

 Inspired by DevOps, we can define a similar term for the Research Software Engineering community to also inspire collaboration and champion best practices -- RSE-ops.
-Research Software Engineers (RSEs) [@rse-history] are those individuals that write code for scientific software, and more generally support researchers to use codes on high performance computing systems, cloud services, and lab computers.
+Research Software Engineers (RSEs)
+{% cite rse-history %} are those individuals that write code for scientific software, and more generally support researchers to use codes on high performance computing systems, cloud services, and lab computers.
 Akin to traditional Software Engineers at major tech companies, they are responsible not just for software development, but also for deployment of analysis pipelines and general services.
-It can be noted that we are not calling the new term RseDevOps (dropping \"Dev\"), and this is done intentionally as the term \"Research Software Engineering\" encompasses this \"Development\" portion.
+It can be noted that we are not calling the new term RseDevOps (dropping "Dev"), and this is done intentionally as the term "Research Software Engineering" encompasses this "Development" portion.
 RSE-ops, then, appropriately refers to best practices for ensuring the same reliability, scale, collaboration, and software engineering for research codes.
 We may not always be running a scaled web service, but we might be running scaled jobs on a